 Hans Barth, an internationally known pianist and composer, was born in Leipzig, Germany on June 25, 1897.
-At the age of six, he received a scholarship and studied under Carl Reinecke at the world famous Leipzig Conservatory, founded by Felix Mendelssohn in 1843.
-Barth moved with his family to New York in 1907 and a year later made his recital debut.
+At the age of six, he was awarded a scholarship to attend Leipzig Conservatory, founded by renowned composer and conductor Felix Mendelssohn in 1843.
+Barth moved with his family to New York in 1907 and made his recital debut the following year.
 While still 12 years old, he performed 13 recitals in a single season.
 He became a naturalized U.S. citizen in 1912.
 In all, Barth performed in over 500 recitals in the United States and Europe, including at Carnegie Hall.
 He was the featured artist for the first musical event in Constitution Hall in Washington, D.C., where he performed on November 2, 1929, before the largest concert audience to have assembled in that city.

 Barth was inspired by a visit with Ferruccio Busoni, who predicted in 1907 that future music would include a division of the octave into more than twelve degrees.
 Barth began experimenting with new scales and quarter-tone music, in which each note is divided into four steps, not two.
 In 1928 he worked with George Weitz of the Chickering Piano Company to develop and build a quarter-tone piano.
 The project was financed, in part, by noted composer Charles Ives.
 Barth developed and performed a program tracing the development of the piano, using “The Piano of Yesterday,” a harpsichord; “The Piano of Today,” a concert grand; and “The Piano of Tomorrow,” a quarter-tone piano.